fediverse-devnet/feditest.org/content/_index.md

 {{% box "section" %}}
 ## Getting started

+* If you are just **investigating FediTest** and want to get a taste for it:
+  {{% pageref "/quickstart/evaluate/" "start here" "big" %}}

-* If you are a developer of a Fediverse/ActivityPub application and want to use FediTest to test it: {{% pageref "/docs/quickstart/fediverse-developer/" "start here" "big" %}}.
+* If you are a **developer of a Fediverse/ActivityPub application** and want to use FediTest to test it: {{% pageref "/quickstart/fediverse-developer/" "start here" "big" %}}

-* If you want to test some protocol other than the protocols that comprise the ActivityPub-based Fediverse (WebFinger, ActivityPub, HTTP Signatures etc): coming soon.
+* If you want to test **some other protocol** that not one of the protocols that comprise the ActivityPub-based Fediverse (WebFinger, ActivityPub, HTTP Signatures etc): coming soon.
 {{% /box %}}

+{{% note %}}
+FediTest is at version 0.2.
+Given this version number, expect functionality to be missing.
+And of what exists, do not expect everything to be particularly polished or complete.
+{{% /note %}}

 {{% box "section" %}}
 ## Contribute or get in touch: